 - Info and advice for visiting and doing business in Japan

 All articles are copyright and published in this website with permission from the author.
 Articles may not be reproduced or republished in whole or in part without the written consent of the author.

 Article 1: Japanese Market Opportunity for Foreign Music

 * Statistics from the Recording Industry Association of Japan (RIAJ) and International Federation of the Phonographic Industry (IFPI)

 In the fall of 2011, the flagship HMV store in Shibuya, Tokyo closed its doors forever as more music consumers prefer to buy and download their music on their mobile devices.
 Many young Japanese (who make up the largest music-spending group) have never used a CD before and don't even own a CD player.
 However, the older consumers are more comfortable with CD's and the "real" music lovers (DJ's and older music afficionados) still buy vinyl records.
-Nevertheless, the majority of music sales in Japan is digital music sales of which 36% are subscriptions, 33% singles, 18% albums, and 11% other digital formats.
+Nevertheless, the majority of music sales in Japan is digital music sales of which 40% are downloads and 54% streams.
 Japanese use smartphones, tablets, computers and traditional mobile phones (known as keitai ) to purchase and listen to digital music.
 The trend is to listen to music on smartphones via streaming services such as Spotify, Apple Music, etc.